 Farm Journal Agricultural Foundation, operating under the name Farm Journal Foundation, is located in Washington, DC.
 The organization was established in 2011.
 According to its NTEE Classification (T12) the organization is classified as: Fund Raising & Fund Distribution, under the broad grouping of Philanthropy, Voluntarism & Grantmaking Foundations and related organizations.
 This organization is an independent organization and not affiliated with a larger national or regional group of organizations.
 Farm Journal Foundation is a 501(c)(3) and as such, is described as a "Charitable or Religous organization or a private foundation" by the IRS.

-For the year ending 12/2021, Farm Journal Foundation generated $1.7m in total revenue.
-This represents a relatively dramatic decline in revenue.
-Over the past 7 years, the organization has seen revenues fall by an average of (10.1%) each year.
-All expenses for the organization totaled $2.4m during the year ending 12/2021.
+For the year ending 12/2022, Farm Journal Foundation generated $6.2m in total revenue.
+This represents relatively stable growth, over the past 8 years the organization has increased revenue by an average of 7.0% each year.
+All expenses for the organization totaled $3.2m during the year ending 12/2022.
+While expenses have increased by 10.3% per year over the past 8 years.
+They've been increasing with an increasing level of total revenue.
 You can explore the organizations financials more deeply in the financial statements section below.

 Form